Cap-go/tutorials/src/content/plugins-tutorials/pinia-plugin-capacitor-persist.git.md

 ---
-"title": "Using pinia-plugin-capacitor-persist Package Tutorial", "description": "A step-by-step guide on integrating and using the pinia-plugin-capacitor-persist package with Pinia for state management in Vue applications.", "created_at": "2022-01-20",
+"title": "Using pinia-plugin-capacitor-persist Package Tutorial" "description": "A step-by-step guide on integrating and using the pinia-plugin-capacitor-persist package with Pinia for state management in Vue applications."
+"created_at": "2022-01-20"
-"published": true,
+"published": true
 "slug": "pinia-plugin-capacitor-persist.git"
 ---